caroline-hughes/bgp-router/README.md

-# BGP Router (Python)
+# BGP Router

-This project implements a simplified Border Gateway Protocol (BGP) router for a simulated network environment.
+This project implements a simplified Border Gateway Protocol (BGP) router for a simulated network environment, in python.
 The router manages multiple neighbor connections, exchanges routing announcements, performs longest-prefix matching, and forwards packets using BGP-style policy constraints.

 ## Overview